doritoes/ipdice.com/7_Next_Steps.md

 2. Click on the new task, find the Public IP and open it with port 8080 (e.g. http://3.81.118.133:8080)

 ## Reducing Costs
+This is an expensive lab to run.
+Be sure to decomission it as soon as you are done with it.

+Top costs:
+* Public IP addresses
+* ELB
+* ECS

+### Remove unecessary public IP addresses
+Amazon now charges about $3.60/month for public IP addresses.
+You don't need a public IP on the Load Balancer if you are using Route53 and CloudFront.

 ### Turn off logging
 Turn off logging after the application is working, if you don't need the logs.